-HP Unified Functional Testing (UFT), formerly QuickTest Professional (QTP), is probably the most popular commercial tool for functional test automation.
-HP UFT offers a comprehensive set of features that can cover most functional automated testing needs on the desktop, mobile and Web platforms.
+Unified Functional Testing (UFT), formerly QuickTest Professional (QTP), is probably the most popular commercial tool for functional test automation.
+UFT offers a comprehensive set of features that can cover most functional automated testing needs on the desktop, mobile and Web platforms.

 COMPARISON OF TOOLS

 The table below provides a comparison of the tools based on the key features of software automation.

 |Application under test||Web and mobile apps||Web apps||Windows desktop, Web, mobile apps||Windows desktop, Web, mobile apps|

 |Programming skills||Not required.
 Recommended for advanced test scripts||Advanced skills needed to integrate various tools||Not required.
 Recommended for advanced test scripts||Not required.
 Recommended for advanced test scripts|

 |Ease of installation and use||Easy to setup and run||Require installing and integrating various tools||Easy to setup and run||Easy to setup and run|

 |Object storage and maintenance||Built-in object repository, XPath, object re-identification||XPath, UI Maps||Built-in object repository, smart object detection and correction||Built-in object repository, detecting common objects|